Michael Tierney bibliography

 Wild Stars 2: Force Majeure tpb: Little Rocket Publications Summer 2014.
 The sequel to The Book of Circles graphic novel is an 83,000 prose novel wrapped around 38 pages of comics, including the 2002 Force Majeure: Prairie Bay #1 comic, along with new pages and 50 flashback illustrations.

-The Bears of 1812: historical fantasy short story, Cirsova magazine #5, Spring 2017, in both hardcover and softcover.
+The Bears of 1812: historical fantasy short story, Cirsova magazine #5, Spring 2017.
+Released in hardcover and softcover.

-Edgar Rice Burroughs' 100 Year Art Chronology: four-book set by Chenault & Gray Publishing, Fall 2017, released as both a limited edition slipcased leather-bound set and as a slipcased hardcover set.
+Edgar Rice Burroughs' 100 Year Art Chronology: four-book set by Chenault & Gray Publishing, Spring 2018, released as both a limited edition slipcased leather-bound set and as a slipcased hardcover set.
 The set consists of:

 Volume One: The Pulps -- Dawn of the Age of Science Fiction